 The Unified Program

-All regulated businesses and local governments are required to submit their regulatory reports electronically either to their local regulatory agency or with the California Environmental Reporting System known as CERS.
-The system supports electronic data exchange among businesses, local governments and U.S. EPA.
-Businesses may learn more about the electronic reporting requirements at Electronic Reporting and Surcharge.
-The public may access information submitted via the CERs system on the Unified Program Regulator Directory.
+Effective January 1, 2009, all regulated businesses and local government Unified Program Agencies (UPAs) are required to submit Unified Program information electronically, either to the local regulatory agency or to the California Environmental Reporting System (CERS).
+CERS supports electronic data exchange among businesses, local governments and U.S. EPA.
+Read more about Electronic Reporting.

-CalEPA conducts periodic evaluations of its CUPAs to make sure each local agency is effectively protecting Californians from hazardous waste and materials according to the requirements of the Unified Program.
-Read more about the evaluation process and schedule, and view results.
+CalEPA conducts periodic performance evaluations of its CUPAs to ensure each local agency is effectively protecting Californians from hazardous waste and hazardous materials according to the requirements of the Unified Program.
+Read more about the performance evaluation process, evaluation schedule, and evaluation results.

 - Summary of CERS 3.0 Enhancements Reviewed by the Data Steering Committee (PDF)

 - CERS 3.0 Enhancements Supported by the Data Steering Committee (PDF)

 Unified Program Listservs